MenkeTechnologies/zsh-learn/README.md

 Selects learning column from last records from the learning table and print to prompt with SQL update statements.
 One or more args are the number order records to print to prompt

-- rsql
+- rsql (short for redo sql)

 Selects learning column from last records from the learning table and print to vim with SQ update statements.
-One or morer args are the number order records to print to prompt
+One or more args are the number order records to print to prompt

 - createLearningCollection